Data management plan

 Tips for best practices

 Avoid overlaps with the research plan!
-Detailed research ethical aspects, statements of ethics committees and the use of laboratory animals, etc., are described in the research plan.
+Detailed research ethical aspects, statements of ethics committees and the use of laboratory animals, etc., have been described in the research plan.

 2.2 How will you manage the rights of the data you use, produce and share?